Moors murders: Brady

-After receiving end-of-life care, Brady died of restrictive pulmonary disease at Ashworth Hospital on 15 May 2017; the inquest found that he died of natural causes and that his hunger strike had not been a contributory factor.
+After receiving end-of-life care, Ian Brady died of restrictive pulmonary disease at Ashworth Hospital on 15 May 2017; the inquest found that he died of natural causes and that his hunger strike had not been a contributory factor.
 Brady had refused food and fluids for more than forty-eight hours on various occasions, causing him to be fitted with a nasogastric tube, although his inquest noted that his body mass index was not a cause for concern.
 He was cremated without a ceremony, and his ashes were disposed of at sea during the night.

 Hindley

 Hindley lodged an unsuccessful appeal against her conviction immediately after the trial.
 She corresponded with Brady by letter until 1971, when she ended their relationship.
 The two remained in sporadic contact for several months, but Hindley had fallen in love with one of her prison warders, Patricia Cairns.
 A former assistant governor claimed that such relationships were not unusual in Holloway at that time, as "many of the officers were gay, and involved in relationships either with one another or with inmates".

-Hindley successfully petitioned to have her status as a Category A prisoner changed to Category B, which enabled Governor Dorothy Wing to take her on a walk round Hampstead Heath, part of her unofficial policy of reintroducing her charges to the outside world when she felt they were ready.
+Hindley successfully petitioned to have her status as a Category A prisoner changed to Category B, which enabled Governor Dorothy Wing to take her on a walk around Hampstead Heath, part of her unofficial policy of reintroducing her charges to the outside world when she felt they were ready.
 The excursion caused a furore in the national press and earned Wing an official rebuke from the then-Home Secretary Robert Carr.
-With help from Cairns, and the outside contacts of another prisoner, Maxine Croft, Hindley planned a prison escape, but it was thwarted when impressions of the prison keys were intercepted by an off-duty policeman.
+With help from Cairns, and the outside contacts of another prisoner, Maxine Croft, Hindley planned a prison escape but it was thwarted when impressions of the prison keys were intercepted by an off-duty policeman.
 Cairns was sentenced to six years in jail for her part in the plot.

 Hindley was told that she should spend twenty-five years in prison before being considered for parole.
 The Lord Chief Justice agreed with that recommendation in 1982, but in January 1985 Home Secretary Leon Brittan increased her tariff to thirty years.
 By that time Hindley claimed to be a reformed Catholic.
 Downey's mother was at the centre of a campaign to ensure that Hindley was never released from prison, and until her death in February 1999, she regularly gave television and newspaper interviews whenever Hindley's release was rumoured.
 In February 1985, Prime Minister Margaret Thatcher told Brittan that his proposed minimum sentences of thirty years for Hindley and forty years for Brady were too short, saying, "I do not think that either of these prisoners should ever be released from custody.
 Their crime was the most hideous and cruel in modern times."